TeamHG-Memex/agnostic/docs/design.rst

 ------------------

 Migration scripts are stored in files contained within a directory of your choosing.
-By convention, this directory is called ``migrations`` and agnostic will look for it in your current working directory, but you can choose any directory and pass it to agnostic with the ``-m/--migrations-dir`` argument.
+By convention, this directory is called ``migrations`` and Agnostic will look for it in your current working directory, but you can choose any directory and pass it to Agnostic with the ``--migrations-dir`` argument.

 There is no prescribed layout for files within this folder; you are free to arrange your migration scripts however you want.
 All you need to know are these